hyperledger/bevel/platforms/hyperledger-fabric/configuration/roles/delete/vault_secrets/Readme.md

     context: The context of the cluster **ignore_errors**: This flag ignores the any errors and proceeds furthur.

-#### 2. Delete Ambassador creds
-This task deletes ambassador credentials.
-##### Input Variables
-    kind: Helmrelease, The kind of component
-    namespace: Namespace of the component
-    name: "regcred"
-    state: absent ( This deletes any found result)
-    kubeconfig: The config file of cluster
-    context: The context of the cluster **ignore_errors**: This flag ignores the any errors and proceeds furthur.

 #### 3. Delete vault-auth path
 This task deletes vault auth.
 ##### Input Variables